maxvun11/hotelBookingSystem/README.md

 Click "Create repository."
 Step 2: Upload Files and Folders
 Once your repository is created, click on "Add file" > "Upload files".
+Before upload,make sure you already compress all folder into ZIP file.

 In the file upload interface: